 2. Conclusion of the Contract

 2.1.
-The presentation of products and services on our website doesn´t constitute a legally binding offer, but merely an invitation to place orders (§ 145 BGB*).
+The presentation of Services on our website doesn´t constitute a legally binding offer, but merely an invitation to place orders (§ 145 BGB*).
 A Contract comes into existence between the Customer and Telerion as soon as Telerion accepts the order in writing or simply activates the Services.

 2.2.
 After activation of its account, the Customer can order chargeable services.
 This includes especially User-Licenses.
 Telerion will confirm the order by sending an Order confirmation to the Customer.